Totenfluch/Blockinvanders/README.md

 # Blockinvanders

-Blockinvaders is an JavaFX open source University Project The game is about shooting monsters with your character and collecting upgrades for you weapon to beat even harder waves
+Blockinvaders is an JavaFX open source University Project.

+The game is about shooting monsters with your character and collecting upgrades for your weapon to beat even harder waves

 The following feature are included to date
   - Single Player